jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-3.md

 ---

 **Part 3 of 3: How adding a reasoning step improved Claude's architecture by 19%.**

 <!--more-->

 - [**Part 1**](/2025/11/01/ai-agent-comparison-part-1.html): Setup and methodology
 - [**Part 2**](/2025/11/01/ai-agent-comparison-part-2.html): Results and analysis
 - [**Part 3 (this post)**](/2025/11/01/ai-agent-comparison-part-3.html): Why asking the model to _reason_ changed everything

-**TL;DR:** When I asked Claude's Product Owner persona to reason through conflicting documentation, its architecture and code quality jumped by 19%.
+**TL;DR:** When the Claude Product Owner persona was asked to reason through conflicting documentation, its architecture and code quality jumped by 19%.
 Small prompt changes can have big architectural consequences.

 ## The Turning Point

 During the first test, Claude stored extracted HTML directly in PostgreSQL.
-My intended design stored it in **MinIO**, an object store used elsewhere in the system.
+The intended design stored it in **MinIO**, an object store used elsewhere in the system.
 The discrepancy came from a conflict between the PRD and architecture documents.